 Displaying items by tag: argan oil

-Art galleries, sea food stalls, nearby deserted beaches, Game of Thrones settings and sweet farniente are what makes this day tour special.
+The ideal contrast to the hustle and chaos of Marrakech: art galleries, sea food stalls, nearby deserted beaches, Game of Thrones settings and sweet farniente are what makes this day tour special.

 Our day trip from Marrakech leaves the city behind and two hours later, the deserted landscape around us softens and the panorama changes from arid beige to vivid green.
 In the distance, still some way off, a blue stripe rises above the argan groves on the horizon.
 It takes a little while to realise that it is the Atlantic.
 Below us, spread out like a map, lies Essaouira - a stunning splash of white between the sea and sky, much more Mykonos than Morocco with its honey-combed white chalk houses and blue framed windows.